 Today, we are at the nucleus of a growing network of practitioners and policymakers.
 We inform policy and advocate for change at the local, state, and national levels.
 We have been humbled by the global recognition we have received for our work.
 Yet it reminds us that our work is never done; while we continue to meet the always-changing needs of Central Harlem, we consider it a responsibility to share our hard-earned wisdom with others who, like us, are passionate about bringing equity and opportunity to underserved populations.
 We are excited about our programs, such as Practitioners Institute and the William Julius Wilson Institute, that exist to partner with the likeminded in this most critical cause.

 Breaking it Down, Here’s What We Learned

-- #1: Community organizations abound with leaders who deliver human aid compassionately, like Harlem Children’s Zone.
+- #1: Community organizations abound with leaders who deliver human aid compassionately, like the Client Spotlight: Harlem Children’s Zone.

 - #2: Once basic human needs are met, social initiatives can drive personal and community excellence.

 - #3: Together, we can make it.

 See how you and your company can help support communities nationwide.
 Visit Harlem Children’s Zone and Audacious Project.